statistikZH/statbot/documentation/03_Setup_Google_Colab.md

 # Setup Google Colab

-There are two ways for you to work on this project
+There are two ways for you to work on this project:

 ### a) Work with Google Colab